 Again, the campaign worked and Medicare was killed in 1962 only to be revived by Lyndon Johnson in 1965.
 Johnson had the largest supermajority of Democrats any President has had since 1937.
 In 1965 Johnson had 68 Democrats in the Senate and 295 Democrats in the House.
 Johnson was also rather famous in his ability to “convince” unwilling Democrats to go along with his plans, so he managed to get Medicare through Congress.

-Both Richard Nixon and Bill Clinton tried to provide universal health care in the US by making private health insurance more affordable and available, but failed to get any legislation passed.
-Barack Obama has been moderately successful in expanding private insurance coverage in the US, but that expansion has met fierce opposition from the health insurance industry.
+Both Richard Nixon and Bill Clinton tried to provide universal health care in the U.S. by making private health insurance more affordable and available, but failed to get any significant legislation passed.
+Barack Obama was moderately successful in expanding private insurance coverage in the U.S., but that expansion met fierce opposition from the health insurance industry.